 Bel Air, California 90077

-The total for the day came to $43.18, a bit over budget but I did share the Caesar salad with Marc, so I think it’s okay (wink).
+The total for the day came to $43.18, a bit over budget but I did share the Caesar salad with my husband, so I think it’s okay (wink).
 Per the rules of the game, I didn’t take into account tax and tip, although Rachael Ray does so on her show.

 This was really fun – and proves Rachael Ray is right in that it’s possible to eat well on just $40 a day!